mateors/machine_learning/book_summary.md

 in mathematics), the symbols on the printed page come alive—the mathematics lives and breathes in the mind of the reader like some abstract symphony.

-> mathematics makes the invisible visible
+> Mathematics makes the invisible visible

 And it sets the scene for this book, the main aim of which is to provide you with the basic mental tools you will need to enter this new world of modern mathematics

 > There are so many different mathematical techniques, with new ones being developed all the time, that it is impossible to cover them all in K-16 education.
 By the time a college frosh graduates and enters the workforce, many of the specific techniques learned in those four college-years are likely to be no longer as important, while new ones are all the rage.
-The educational focus has to be on learning how to learn
+The educational focus has to be on learning how to learn.